-I absolutely love cooking with children!
+I absolutely love cooking with children.
 Not only is it a great bonding activity, but it also promotes literacy at the same time.
-I’m a firm believer in preparing healthy foods with kids, so when I set out to review cookbooks for kids, this remained at the top of my critique list.
+I’m a firm believer in preparing healthy foods with kids, so when I set out to review cookbooks for kids, this remained at the top of my list while critiquing.

 Here are my children’s cookbook recommendations.
 I’ve listed them by age appropriateness.
 We’ll start with the little ones and work our way up to our growing chefs.